wilsondenq879/Open_Copilot/README.md

 ## Feature Overview

-- Connects to local Ollama by default: `http://127.0.0.1:11434`
+- Connects to local Ollama or LM Studio
-- Reads installed models from Ollama `/api/tags`
+- Reads installed models from Ollama `/api/tags` or LM Studio `/v1/models`
 - Quickly switches the active model from the extension popup
 - Injects an Edge AI Chat floating panel at the bottom-right of webpages
 - Sends current page content as prompt context